top of page

 But perfectionism isn't limited to a select few—most of us struggle with some degree of self-doubt and fear of failure.
 By the end of this blog, you'll get a sense of what you can start doing today to become more open to feedback, whether you're a perfectionist or just someone looking to manage your expectations and grow.

-3 Tips to Become Open to Criticism
+3 Tips to Become Open to Feedback

 1. Strike While the Iron Is Cold